Andrés Cantor Outlines Key Concerns for Mexico at 2022 World Cup

-Andrés Cantor outlines key concerns for Mexico at 2022 World Cup originally appeared on NBC Sports Chicago
+Andrés Cantor outlines key concerns for Mexico at 2022 World Cup originally appeared on NBC Sports Washington

 The Mexican national team is on a mission in Qatar.